Classified information in Russia: Declassification of information

 The term of classification of information constituting state secrets, shall not exceed 30 years.
 In exceptional cases this period may be extended at the conclusion of the interdepartmental commission on protecting state secrets.

 Limitations

-Persons admitted to the degree of information "Top Secret" or "special importance", may be limited in their constitutional rights.
-Such restrictions may be placed only on an individual basis by the security organs on the basis of conclusions about the awareness of individuals in the information constituting a state secret.
+Persons with access to information designated "Top Secret" or "special importance", may be limited in their constitutional rights.
+Such restrictions may be placed only on an individual basis (not broadly) by the state security organs (i.e. SVR, FSB, etc.) and require a specific conclusion about the individual's awareness of information constituting a state secrets.